-Sleeping pills are easily available to purchase online.
-It is important to be aware of the possible risks and dangers associated with buying sleeping pills over the internet.
+Sleeping pills are readily available to purchase online.
+Awareness of the possible risks and dangers of buying sleeping pills over the Internet is essential.

-Most of the tablets that are sold are a generic form and imported from abroad.
-Their strength and content can vary tremendously, and they can contain very dangerous and addictive substances to keep you going back for more.
+Most of the tablets sold are in generic form and imported from abroad.
+Their strength and content can vary tremendously and contain hazardous and addictive substances to keep you returning for more.

-Sleeping tablets can be purchased online without a prescription, but there is no knowing how safe they are, their strength, or the substances contained within them.
+Sleeping tablets can be purchased online without a prescription, but there is no knowing how safe they are their strength, or their substances.

-If you have consulted your doctor and they have refused you a prescription for a sleeping medication such as Zopiclone ask them to explain the reasons why and help you to explore safer alternatives.
-Please, please do not attempt to buy Zopiclone online from the dark web or street dealers.
+If you have consulted your doctor and refused a sleeping medication such as Zopiclone prescription, ask them to explain why and help you explore safer alternatives.
+Please do not attempt to buy Zopiclone online from the dark web or street dealers.

-If you have an addiction to a Z drug sleeping pill such as Zopiclone, we can provide a full medical drug detox conducted within a first-class private CQC registered treatment centres.
+If you have an addiction to a Z drug sleeping pill such as Zopiclone, we can provide a complete medical drug detox conducted within a first-class private CQC registered treatment centre.

 Following successful and safe detoxification, our addiction professionals will work with you closely to treat the underlying causes that led you to become addicted in the first place.